jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 (e.g., ``v4``, etc.).
 Per/operation signature version MAY override this
 requested signature version if needed.

-The following examples show how to configure an Amazon S3 client to use `signature version 4 <http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_:
+The following examples show how to configure an |S3| client to use `signature version 4 <http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_:

 .. code-block:: php